Bimala55/kickstarter-analysis/README.md

 This project uses Excel to organize, sort and analyzes Kickstarter crowd funding data to determine specific factors for project success.
 For the analysis we created the visualizations below.

 ## Visualizations
-We can see by looking at the line chart that the months of May and June both have a greater success rate.
+We can see by looking at the line chart that the months of May,June and July have a greater success rate.

 ![Outcomes Based on Launch Date Chart](/Resources/Outcomes%20Based%20on%20Launch%20Date.png)